First off, if you want to know everything there is about doing charity work, the world needs more people like you.

 But here are some basic guidelines you can follow.
 Give:

 - What you don’t need and won’t miss — we all have things lying around in our home that we don’t actually need.
-Declutter your home and give them away to people who do.
+Declutter your home and give them away to people who do (here are 6 decluttering tips if you need help).

 - Efficiently — choose charities that make the biggest impacts

-- What you can — as we propose in our retirement budgeting article, give away 5% of your income and if you can’t manage that, give away your time
+- What you can — as we propose in our retirement budgeting article, give away 5% of your income and if you can’t manage that, donate your time

 - Together — join forces with others and spread the charitable spirit